olttwa/olttwa.github.com/source/_posts/2017-03-17-humane-and-effective-ways-for-collecting-feedback.markdown

 ***
 ***
-😀 Thank you for reading this blog.
+I hope this blog was helpful 😀.
 Please leave your thoughts in the comments section below.
 You can reach out to me on email: akshat.iitj⚽gmail.com
 ***
 [^1]: [an article on wsj](https://www.wsj.com/articles/when-4-3-stars-is-average-the-internets-grade-inflation-problem-1491414200)